Managing administrator accounts

 You manage domains and administrator accounts and their passwords on the Admin page.

-Table: Account and domain administration
+Table: Account administration

 Decide whether to add multiple domains